 (3-3-0) Intensive study of and practice in professional settings.
 Focus on the types of documents necessary to make decisions and take action on the job, such as proposals, reports, instructions, policies and procedures, email messages, letters, and descriptions of products and services.
 Practice individual and collaborative processes involved in the creation of ethical and efficient documents.
-Recommended Prerequisite: ENGL-1301 This course may be taken for honors credit.
-Consult the department for information.
+Recommended Prerequisite: ENGL-1301 relation to their historical, linguistic, and cultural contexts.
+Texts will be selected from a diverse group of authors and traditions.
+Required Prerequisite: ENGL-1302